 The result may be a reduction in cellular function.
 There are also other complications associated with this reduction in blood circulation.

 People with peripheral artery disease are also at risk of other conditions.
 This includes coronary artery disease.
 The person may also develop other types of heart disease.
 The condition may also be among the risk factors for high blood pressure.

-What Are The Symptoms Of Peripheral Artery Disease?
+Symptoms Of Peripheral Artery Disease?

 Symptoms associated with peripheral artery disease are sometimes referred to as intermittent claudication.